-- Attach the duplex LC connector on the network cable to the SFP transceiver. - 2.
-Connect the other end of the cable to a device switches with SFP installed, fiber NIC on a workstation or a media converter. - 3.
-Check the LNK/ACT LED of the SFP slot on the front of the Industrial Managed Switch.
-Ensure that the SFP transceiver is operating correctly.
+- 1. Insert the duplex LC connector into the SFP transceiver. - 2.
+Connect the other end of the cable to a device with SFPtransceiver installed. - Check the LNK/ACT LED of the SFP slot on the front of the Wall-mount Managed Switch.
+Ensure that the SFP transceiver is operating correctly. - 4.
+Check the Link mode of the SFP port if the link fails.
+To function with some fiber-NICs or Media Converters, user has to set the port Link mode to "100M Force" or "1000M Force".